Luala Concert back to Hanoi - April 2012

 After the successful series of symphony concert last autumn, the outdoor Luala Concert is returning to hit Hanoi streets with jazz and blues this April.

-Besides street music, the 2nd edition of the Luala Concert features fine art exhibition and installations by local young artists and children.
+In addition to the captivating street music, the second edition of the Luala Concert will showcase an art exhibition and installations created by local young artists and children, adding a vibrant artistic dimension to the event.

-Bringing symphony to Hanoi streets for the first time, Luala Concert became a musical and cultural phenomenon in the capital last year.
-The concert series was nominated for the Cong Hien (Devotion) music award 2011, and selected one among ten most outstanding musical events in Vietnam by the Association of Vietnam Musicians at the same year.
+Debuting in Hanoi streets last year, the Luala Concert quickly established itself as a musical and cultural phenomenon in the capital.
+The inaugural concert series received a nomination for the prestigious Cong Hien (Devotion) music award in 2022 and was recognized as one of the ten most outstanding musical events in Vietnam by the Vietnam Musicians' Association that same year.

 Comments (0)